MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile_settings.md

 ### OptOutTelemetry function
 Opts out of all telemetry gathering.
-> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through [mip::MipContext](undefined)
+> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through mip::MipContext.

 ### IsTelemetryOptedOut function
 Gets if telemetry gathering should be disabled or not.

 **Returns**: True if telemetry gathering should be disabled else false
-> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through [mip::MipContext](undefined)
+> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through mip::MipContext.

 ### SetMinimumLogLevel function
 Set the minimum log level that will trigger a logging event.